How the NVA Can Help You

 The NVA has many programs and services to help you:

-- Articles on Treatment and Research: Members will have access to current issues of the NVA News Newsletter.
+- Articles on Treatment and Research: Through our website, you have access to current issues of the NVA News Newsletter.
 The newsletter contains detailed articles by medical experts on the diagnosis and treatment of vulvodynia.
 It also features articles on maintaining sexual intimacy, managing pregnancy and childbirth, and coping with chronic pain.
 As well, the NVA will be sending single articles on treatment and research.

 - NVA Research Update: To keep you informed about recent advances in research, NVA publishes a biannual electronic newsletter, NVA Research Update.